UltraEngine/Documentation/CPP/PluginSDK.md

 | LoadPackageFile | Loads a model from memory in a specific format. |
 | FreePackage | Loads a model from memory in a specific format. |
 | GetPackageFileName | Loads a model from memory in a specific format. |

+For more information see the [Ultra Engine Plugin SDK](https://github.com/UltraEngine/PluginSDK) on Github.